 - Leadership and Coordination.
 Throughout the project, the Center has sought guidance from a diverse group of stakeholders to ensure that the Center’s work is addressing critical needs of those in early intervention and preschool special education as well as the general early childhood field.
 The Center staff communicates and collaborates with other OSEP-funded TA projects to coordinate, leverage and maximize the TA resources available to states.

-The DaSy Center is in a 1-year extension of a 5-year collaborative effort of five institutions:
+The DaSy Center is a collaborative effort of the following institutions:

 - SRI International

 - Frank Porter Graham (FPG) Child Development Institute at the University of North Carolina at Chapel Hill